 - The after-repair value of this 5-plex would be around $150,000 or more, so I am under the 65%—and the lender was covered.

 - I have been building my reputation for many years on BiggerPockets, which helped the lender feel comfortable lending on this project.

-- The property was already rented – thus the cash-flow was there to pay the lender each month – meaning he had even less risk.
+- The property was already rented, and thus, the cash flow was there to pay the lender each month, meaning he had even less risk.
 With a typical flip, there is no income coming in at all, which means YOU have to pay the loan each month.
 Having tenants pay the bill definitely helps on this front.

 Like I said, I asked for a one-year loan on this property.